jamzad/SlicerMassVision/docs/source/Model Training.rst

 When you are done adjusting training settings, click ‘Train model’ at the bottom of the window.

 .. note::
-    To save the model as a pkl file to be used later on in deploymenet, click the box next 'Export pipeline for deployment' before training.
+    To save the model as a pkl file to be used later on in deployment, click the box next 'Export pipeline for deployment' before training.
 The pipeline will be saved in the directory of the CSV file you are working with, unless specified otherwise.

 You will be taken to the **Performance Report** tab.
-If your selected model produces a visulization output (such as LDA scatterplot), it will be displayed in the viewer.
+If your selected model produces a visualization output (such as LDA scatterplot), it will be displayed in the viewer.
 Information about training, data distribution and performance will be reported for your observance.